debakarr/blog/content/posts/devops/day9-devops.md

 A pull request (GitHub) or merge request (GitLab) is a way to propose changes from your branch to the main branch of the remote repository.
 This allows other collaborators to review your changes before they are merged into the main branch.
 To create a pull request or merge request, go to the remote repository's web interface and follow the prompts.

 In conclusion, remote repositories are an essential part of collaboration in software development.
 By following the steps outlined in this blog post, you can set up and use a remote repository in Git to collaborate with other developers on your project.

+There is a nice interactive Git Cheatsheet which one can refer to understand the command used in last few post: [Git Cheatsheet by ndpsoftware](http://www.ndpsoftware.com/git-cheatsheet.html#loc=index;).